If you’ve ever stared at a messy spreadsheet full of keywords, wondering how to turn chaos into a clear content plan, you’re not alone.

 2. Cluster by Intent and SERP Behavior

-Group keywords not by how they look, but by what they mean and how they rank together in real search results.
+Group keywords not by how they look, but by what they mean and how they surface together in real search results.

 3. Turn Clusters into Campaign Themes